Hammarn/1MB335/Lab3.md

 During these three sessions, your main task will be to annotate the mitochondrial genome of one of the following organisms: great apes, mouse, fruit fly or nematode.
 When you each have annotated the genome of your organism, you will compare and contrast your annotations with those from other students who worked on the other species.
 To complete this task, you will need what you learned during sessions 1 and 2, and you will use some parts of your annotated mitochondrial genome and that of your colleagues during sessions 6 to 8.

 The steps you will follow in sessions 3 (assembling the genome) and 4 (annotation) are similar to what you would do if you were to annotate *de novo* an unknown mitochondrial genome.
 However, as the goal of these labs is mainly to familiarize yourself with bioinformatics rather than with annotation, we chose to work with model organisms (or close relatives of model organisms) for which annotated genomes are already available.
 This means that your task will be greatly simplified.
-However, you should be able to use the same tools to annotate a new mitochondrial genome if you wish too!
+But you should be able to use the same tools to annotate a new mitochondrial genome if you wish too!

 ## Introduction / Background information to session 3